 Whenever I hear someone say “rational” I worry.
 Everyone means a different thing.
 This is a problem as obviously you can’t discuss rationality without knowing what it is.
 Bryan Caplan uses his view of rationality to criticize democracy in The Myth of the Rational Voter (Caplan 2007).
-The book leaves me with mixed feelings.
-I love books that tackle major topics and democracy’s value is definitely that.
-Sadly I can’t get past some significant problems.
+The book left me with mixed feelings.
+I love books that tackle major topics.
+I must say that democracy’s value is definitely that.
+Sadly, I can’t get past some significant problems.
 Most obviously what are rational voters?

 To Caplan voters are not bothering to learn when there is little value to learning.
 What should we call those who don’t incur pointless costs?
-Most would call that rational.
-So Caplan’s problem seems to be that voters obey economic logic even if they don’t learn economic theory.
-If I understand Caplan’s argument correctly his problem with democracy is not that voters are irrational but that they are ignorant because democracy gives them no incentive to learn.
+Most would call them rational.
+Caplan’s problem seems to be that voters obey economic logic.
+They do this even if they don’t learn economic theory.
+If I understand Caplan’s argument correctly his problem with democracy is not that voters are irrational but that they are ignorant.
+This is because democracy gives them no incentive to learn.
 His problem is that voters are sensibly responding to the incentives presented them.

 So are voters rational?
 I guess that depends on what you mean by rational.